 If the purchase manager gets approval from his seniors, he will authorize the purchase order and the PO will be sent to the procurement department.

-Procurement department checks the request form to understand the requirement
+The procurement department checks the request form to understand the requirement.

 4. Shortlisting the vendors

-Depending on the type of the request, either a new list of vendors will be shortlisted or procurement department may directly approach the existing vendor for the material.
+Depending on the type of the request, either a new list of vendors will be shortlisted, or the procurement department may directly approach the existing vendor for the material.

-Shortlisting of the vendors depends on their credibility, quality of the product or service and pricing.
+Shortlisting of the vendors depends on their credibility, vendor rating, quality of the product, or service and pricing.

 5. Taking quotations from the vendors

-Here the buyer sends RFPs to all the shortlisted vendors explain the requirements.
+Here the buyer sends RFPs to all the shortlisted vendors to explain the requirements.

 The vendors are then asked to give their quotation.